How to make changes and give specific help at home with my child / young person's understanding, talking and communication

-These free Makaton resources are available for you to access and use to support communication with your young child.
+These free Makaton resources are available for you to access and use to support communication with your primary aged child.
 These symbols and signs help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.

 A range of information to support use of argumentative and alternative communication approaches.
 The “Focus On…” series of eight leaflets cover topics related to augmentative and alternative communication (AAC).
 They are available in print copy and as downloadable PDF files.

 Parents play a key role in supporting their child's language and communication skills in everyday life.
 Children learn about the world through their experiences and interests particularly within their play.
 Kent Community Health NHS Foundation Trust provide information and opportunities for families learn more about developing their child's speech and language - this video introduces how to use visual support to help communication.